St George in the East (parish): History

-The parish was largely rural at the time of its creation, the main settlement a hamlet (administrative sub-division of Stepney) and former farm estate known as Wapping-Stepney, or Wapping.
+Much of the parish was rural at the time of its creation, as a daughter parish of St Dunstan's, Stepney, in 1729.
+Prior to that it had been a 'Hamlet' (administrative sub-division of Stepney) known as Wapping-Stepney (meaning the part of Wapping within Stepney) to distinguish it from Wapping-Whitechapel (the part of Wapping within Whitechapel) which later became the parish of St John of Wapping.

 The parish church of St George in the East was completed in 1729 by the Commission for Building Fifty New Churches.
 To distinguish it from other parishes in and near London with the same name, an addition was made which denoted it as "in the East" as a suffix which reflected it was then an eastern suburb of London.

 The parish boundaries of St George in the East were used as the basis of two wards of the Metropolitan Borough of Stepney.

+Being close to the Thames, the district has long had a mixed community.
+The area was home to a number of migrants in the 15th century, notably many seamen from Low Countries.
+There was a sizeable Irish and German presence from the 16th century onward.

+Huguenot refugees were present in significant numbers from at least the early 18th century By the late 18th century there were many black people, and the area would subsequently become home for many Jews, Bangladeshis and others.

 In 1800, work on constructing the London Docks had begun, with parts of Wapping demolished.
 In 1820 St. George in the East was at the height of its prosperity with wealthy merchants and traders living and building in the parish.
 The London Docks caused a large influx of unskilled labour and brought poverty with the population growing dense and causing outbreaks of cholera in 1849, 1855, and in 1866.

-In the 1930s, Sir Oswald Mosley British Union of Fascists organised a march east down Cable Street to Stepney with 3,000 supporters in October 1936, which was blocked by protesters' barricades at the junction of Cable Street and Christian Street and was known after as the Battle of Cable Street, a mural painted on the side of the former St George's vestry hall shows this event.
+In the 1930s, Sir Oswald Mosley's British Union of Fascists gathered 3,000 Blackshirts for a march through the East End of London, an area with a large Jewish population.
+Between 100,000 and 300,000 people came onto the streets to block the way.
+Police tried in several places to clear a route for the marchers, one of which was through Cable Street.
+Police progress was blocked by protesters' barricades at the junction of Cable Street and Christian Street, with the days events becoming known after as the Battle of Cable Street.
+A mural painted on St George's Town Hall commemorates this event.

 After the devastating bomb damage during the Second World War, St George in the East was redeveloped into an almost entirely residential area, which included high-rise flats in tower block style built in the 1970s.